Bradycardia: The Most Common Complication of Eating Disorders

 • Under 40 bpm: A heart rate consistently under 40 bpm is most likely a cause for concern in malnourished individuals and requires additional medical monitoring.

-Individuals with a severe eating disorder may already be aware of their low heart rate, and some may attribute it to having an “athletic heart.”
-While they may be exercising frequently, and may even be performing at a higher athletic level, a bradycardic heart and an athletic heart are different.
+Individuals with a severe eating disorder may already know about their low heart rate, and some might think it's due to having an “athletic heart” or being physically active.
+While they may exercise often and even perform at a higher athletic level, a bradycardic heart and an athletic heart are not the same, since the low heart rate seen in those with eating disorders is not caused by athletic conditioning.1

-One way to distinguish between the two is to ask patients to mildly exert themselves.
-Patients with bradycardia secondary to malnutrition will show an abnormally elevated heart rate (tachycardia) with minimal activity, such as walking across the room or standing up from a lying position.
-On the contrary, an athletic heart will not have as exaggerated an increase in heart rate with these activities.
+One way to distinguish between an athletic or malnourished heart is to ask patients to mildly exert themselves, like walking across the room or standing up from a lying position.
+Patients with bradycardia from malnutrition will show an abnormally elevated heart rate (tachycardia) with minimal activity.
+On the contrary, a healthy athlete will not have a significant increase in heart rate with these activities.

-You can also confirm the health of the heart by ordering ultrasound imaging.
-In patients with severe eating disorders imaging may show small, thin cardiac chambers that wouldn’t be seen in healthy athletes.
+You can confirm the health of the heart by ordering ultrasound imaging.
+In patients with severe eating disorders, imaging may show small, thin cardiac chambers that wouldn’t be seen in healthy athletes.

 Bradycardia typically resolves with nutritional rehabilitation and improved body weight by treating the underlying eating disorder.